Siren Society

-Siren Society are an American-Australian girl group that formed on the Netflix series Building the Band in 2024.
+Siren Society was an American-Australian girl group that formed on the Netflix series Building the Band in 2024.
 After forming themselves throughout the process of the series, they placed sixth in the competition.
-They are composed of Jenna Dave, Noriella Gjielli, Erica Padilla and Autumn Stallia.
+They were composed of Jenna Dave, Noriella Gjielli, Erica Padilla and Autumn Stallia.
 Following the series, they signed with Today Is Vintage and have released singles including "If It Was Me" and "Don't Cool Me Down".
+They announced their disbandment in 2026, wanting to focus on solo endeavours.

 History

 In 2024, Jenna Dave, Noriella Gjielli, Erica Padilla and Autumn Stallia all individually auditioned for a place in a band on the Netflix competition series Building the Band.
-Padilla is of Filipino and Australian descent, having competed in Eurovision – Australia Decides in 2022, as well as Australian Idol in 2023.
+Padilla is from Australia and of Filipino descent, having competed in Eurovision – Australia Decides in 2022, as well as Australian Idol in 2023.
 She also worked as a restaurant singer and had amassed a following on TikTok from her singing videos.
-Dave originates from Nevada, Gjielli from New York and Stallia from Maryland.
+Dave originates from Nevada, Gjielli from New York and of Albanian descent and Stallia from Maryland.
 The series featured 50 contestants competing to become members of bands and involved contestants "liking" who they would like to connect with.
 The four girls connected with each other and agreed to form a four-piece girl group together, later named Siren Society.

 The group individually rehearsed for a performance of "Want to Want Me" by Jason Derulo; their performance of the song marked the first time the members were meeting.
-They also performed "Love Yourself" by Justin Bieber and "Don't Cha" by the Pussycat Dolls, before being eliminated from the competition.
+They sang for their first performance after the booths "Love Yourself" by Justin Bieber.
+They also performed "Don't Cha" by the Pussycat Dolls, before being eliminated from the competition.